Frequently Asked Questions

 What APIs does Faros AI provide?

-Faros AI provides several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling integration and automation across engineering workflows.
-Source
+Faros AI offers several APIs, including Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling flexible data integration and automation.
+See documentation

-Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and data protection for enterprise customers.
-Source
+Faros AI is certified for SOC 2, ISO 27001, GDPR, and CSA STAR, demonstrating its commitment to robust security and compliance standards.
+See security details

 Pain Points & Business Impact